 Finally comes the lime.
-I zested about half of my lime, so I’m guessing about a 1 tsp or
+I zested about half of my lime, so I'm guessing about a 1 teaspoon or

 Now we season.
 I like to add a little Mexican Oregano and a pretty good pinch of kosher salt.
 Stir and adjust the seasoning to taste.